The story behind this site…

 I wanted to reinvigorate interest locally, and hoped to reach the younger crowd at the same time, hoping people would go through those shoeboxes of photos sitting in relatives’ closets.
 I felt Facebook was the best social platform to start with.
 I started the History of Owensboro Facebook group in December 2014 and hoped to have 100 people join and share information and photos.
-Now almost two years later, the group has almost 9,800 members and is very active.
+Now almost two years later, the group has over 18,000 members and is very active.
 This is a great way to communicate and answer questions, and talk about specific topics, but felt like it wasn’t the best repository for information.

 In early 2016, I decided that a separate site should be setup to consolidate information as time goes on.
 The History of Owensboro Wiki was born and will act as a searchable database for information.
 It will continually grow and is meant as a community project.